 - take a look at the engagement summary: Read about who we reached and what the results were from the public exhibition period

 *This website does not necessarily represent the opinions of the NSW Government or the Department of Planning, Industry and Environment.

 About the study and plan

-The study is being prepared by the specialist flood consultant Catchment Simulation Solutions and is funded by Council with additional funding and technical support provided by the NSW Government’s Department of Planning, Industry and Environment (DPIE).
+The study was prepared by the specialist flood consultant Catchment Simulation Solutions and was funded by Council with additional funding and technical support provided by the NSW Government’s Department of Planning, Industry and Environment (DPIE).

 About Wallarah Creek catchment